 Within the Solo lists, 180 have sailed solo non-stop around the globe via the 3 Great Capes and 150 more have done the same with stops.
 France leads the nationality list with 90 non-stop circumnavigations and 27 with stops.
 This compares with Britain (28 non-stop and 24 with stops) and USA (6 non-stop and 27 with stops).

-If you believe you are eligible and not yet registered, but wish to be, please register for either solo and multi-crew circumnavigations by Clicking Here (opens in a new browser window).
+If you believe you are eligible and not yet registered, but wish to be, please register for either solo and multi-crew circumnavigations by Clicking Here.

 Multi Crew Circumnavigation Criteria